5 minutes with A Smoking Cessation Nurse, Kate

 What is the professional achievement you’re most proud of?

-I am proud that I managed to gain a first-class honour degree and have worked my way up from a newly qualified nurse to an Advanced Nurse Practitioner and prescriber.
+I am proud that I managed to gain a first-class honours degree and have worked my way up from a newly qualified nurse to an Advanced Nurse Practitioner and prescriber.

 I am proud to have worked as a Specialist Nurse alongside world-leading cardiac surgeons at one of the most experienced centres in the world for heart and lung transplants.
-During this time I provided training and support to both patients and medical staff across the UK.
-I am also proud to have had the opportunity to work with UKHSA during the pandemic providing advice and support to many different services including Care Homes and Hospitals.
+During this time, I provided training and support to patients and medical staff across the UK.
+I am also proud to have worked with UKHSA during the pandemic, advising and supporting many different services, including Care Homes and Hospitals.

-What are your top 5 tips for people looking to achieve a healthier life?
+What are your top 5 tips for people seeking a healthier life?

 -Drink plenty of water